Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas: Numerical Examples and Practical Insights

 For the exponential energy-failure function $\epsilon = \epsilon_0 \exp(-c e_g)$, in most cases $\epsilon_0=0.5$, as the output is perfectly random when no energy is allocated to the gate.
 Here we study the reliability of the circuits for a given energy budget, $E \ge \sum_g e_g$.
 For convenience we specify the budget in terms of $c E$ such that $c E \ge \sum_g (c e_g) = \sum_g \ln\frac{\epsilon_0}{\epsilon_g}$.

 Note that though the heuristic depends on the circuit structure, it is not affected by the types of gates.
-Hence, the energy allocation under the heuristic would be same for conjunction, disjunction, and parity.
+Hence, the heuristic energy allocation is same for conjunction, disjunction, and parity.
 For the line circuit, it is not hard to see that the heuristic allocation rule gives uniform energy allocation.
 On the other hand, for tree circuits, the heuristic allocation gives different energies to the gates.
 In Fig.~\ref{fig:energyAlloc} we plot the energy allocated to each gate ($c e_g$) for different energy budgets ($c E$).
 Note that under the heuristic scheme, the output gate (gate 3) is allocated more energy to increase its reliability.

 As discussed before, $\delta$-reliability is equivalent to worst-case (across all input patterns) error entropy, $h(\delta)$ (for $\delta\le 0.5$).
 Fig.~\ref{fig:targetEntropy} plots the limit of worst-case error entropy against different energy budgets.
 We observe that the tree graph has a better worst-case entropy bound than the line graph.